 Assess and map your surgical pathways – how might they be amended to accommodate prehabilitation?
 Positive change can be affected within just 2 weeks

-Gain clinical buy-in - prehabilitation crosses multiple clinical specialities, general practice, surgery, anaesthetics, oncology, primary care and clinical nurse specialists, physiotherapy, dietetics, psychological services and exercise physiologists
+Gain clinical buy-in - prehabilitation crosses multiple clinical specialities and should be delivered by a specialist multidisciplinary team

 Does an existing service offer prehabilitation?
 There are a number of local health referral schemes to both gymnasia and well-being services.
 How effective are these?